lubao/arm64v8/cross_compiling_docker/README.md

 As described in [multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static), it is possible running **arm64v8** docker image on top of **x86_64** or **amd64** host by leverage [bitfmt-misc](https://www.kernel.org/doc/html/v4.17/admin-guide/binfmt-misc.html) and [QEMU USER Static](https://github.com/multiarch/qemu-user-static).

+## QEMU User Static

+QEMU (Quick Emulator) allows us running arm64v8 binary on x86_64 machine.
+It translates arm64v8 machine laanguage into x86_64 machine language.
+QEMU user static is a static linked program running in user space.

+## binfmt

+binfmt is a kernal module to allow us register an interprter, such as Java, Python, quem, .etc, with corresponding binary file.
+With it module, the binary can be executed without specified the intepreter.

 ## How preserve argv[0] register in bitfmt may impact your binary?

 However, we have seen an inconsistence behavior for executing a **arm64v8** binary on **x86_64** machine .
 For instance, running ```ccache ccahe -p``` will not throw error on arm64v8 docker image on AWS Graviton2 and x86_64 docker image on AWS C5 instance.
 But, it throws error while running **arm64v8** docker image on **x86_64** hosts.
 The error message is ```ccache: error: Recursive invocation (the name of the ccache binary must be "ccache")``` for ccache 3.7.7 and 3.7.12 vesion.